brandenle/ADBinstallerscript/README.md

 # ADBinstallerscript
-Can automate installing of Android apss on devices through ADB
+Can automate installing of Android apps on devices through ADB

 # Requires ADB
 Can use portable or installed version